Contact Us

 The Most Expensive Router in Your Company Is You

-If you are a founder reading this, there is a high probability that you are the most expensive, least efficient router in your organization.
-Every major decision, every exception handling request, and every "quick question" passes through you.
+If you are a founder reading this, there is a high probability that you are the most expensive router in your organization.
+Major decisions, exception handling requests, and "quick questions" keep passing through you.
 You might call this "keeping your finger on the pulse."
-Private Equity buyers call it Key Person Risk.
+Private equity buyers call it key person risk.

-This reliance on your personal intervention is not leadership; it is a scalability bottleneck known as Tribal Knowledge.
-It is the unwritten, undocumented intelligence that exists solely in the heads of you and your founding team.
-While it feels like agility in the early days, it becomes a concrete ceiling at the $10M revenue mark.
+This reliance on personal intervention is not scalable leadership; it is a bottleneck known as tribal knowledge.
+It is the unwritten, undocumented operating intelligence that exists in the heads of you and your founding team.
+While it feels like agility in the early days, it becomes a concrete ceiling as revenue and headcount grow.

 The Valuation Gap: Selling a Machine vs. Selling a Job